What Is the Longest Home Run in MLB History?

-What is the longest home run in MLB history? originally appeared on NBC Sports Chicago
+What is the longest home run in MLB history? originally appeared on NBC Sports Washington

 All home runs give the batter a trip around the bases, but why merely hit the ball over the fence when you can send it into orbit?